armory/docs/content/en/docs/armory-cloud-admin/admin-cloud-quickstart.md

 ## Accessing the Armory Platform

+The Armory Platform is where your app developers create their delivery pipelines

 Once the environments are configured, your Application Developers can access the cloud deployment of the Armory Platform to start deploying applications.

+The URL to access the Armory platform is available on the Cloud Console homepage if you click **Launch**.